Hammersmith Area Guide

 Shopping and eating out

 According to sources, there are over 100 cafés, restaurants and bars in Hammersmith, including the famous River Café, the highly-recommended Malina Restaurant and Saigon Saigon for the best Vietnamese dishes in town.
-As there are so many restaurants, there’s something to suit all budgets, such as the amazing Kerbisher and Malt, which tempts you with so much more than just fish and chips and Knaypa, which serves up the most delicious Polish food.
+As there are so many restaurants, there’s something to suit all budgets, such as the amazing Kerbisher and Malt, which tempts you with so much more than just fish and chips, and Knaypa which serves up the most delicious Polish food.

 Shopping and food cross swords at the weekly farmer’s market, where you can find foods from every corner of the world.
 For the essentials, you can rely on the usual high street supermarket chains.
 For ‘proper’ shopping, there are two choices: the Kings Mall and the Broadway Shopping Centre, so all your bases are covered.